A Answers (8)

 Michael T Murray, Naturopathic Medicine, answered

 Gallstones may be without symptoms or may be associated with periods of intense pain in the abdomen that radiates to the upper back.
 Symptoms begin only when a gallstone gets stuck in the duct leading from the gallbladder to the intestine.
 An ultrasound exam provides definitive diagnosis of gallstones.

-Donna Hill Howes, RN, Administrator, answeredAs gallstones move into the bile ducts and create a blockage, pressure increases in the gallbladder and one or more symptoms may occur.
+Donna Hill Howes, RN, Family Medicine, answeredAs gallstones move into the bile ducts and create a blockage, pressure increases in the gallbladder and one or more symptoms may occur.
 Symptoms of blocked bile ducts are often called a gallbladder "attack" because they occur suddenly.
 Gallbladder attacks often follow fatty meals, and may occur during the night.
 A typical attack can cause the following: